rebelsky/csc207c/_mps/games.md

   receive help from anyone, make sure to cite them in your responses.
 link: true
 ---
 _Warning!
-This assignment is in a very early draft form!_
+This assignment is newly written for Fall 2024.
+There may be some infelicities._

 ## Introduction